tomflyjc/CLOSEST-POINT-PLUGIN/README.md

 Of course, all ojects can be selected.
 It plots the nearest projection of the points to a the lines.

-It use the QGIS function 'nearestNeighbor' and ask for a k parameter.
+It uses the QGIS function 'nearestNeighbor' and ask for a k parameter.
 This function is used to speed up the code and not compare a point object to all the vertex and nodes of all the lines'ones.
 This parameter 'k' is used to return this very number k of nearest neighbor lines objects to a single point object.
 See for further explanations for instance: http://blog.vitu.ch/10212013-1331/advanced-feature-requests-qgis.